VirgilSecurity/virgil-sdk-go/crypto/README.md

 ### Mac OS

-Execute script from the root the project
+Execute the script from the root of the project

 ```bash
 > BRANCH={VIRGIL_CRYPTO_C_BRANCH} ./crypto/wrapper/build/build_c_crypto.sh